>

 9thAdditional attributes separated by semicolons

-The attributes in the 9th column include the following (separated by semicolons ";"):
+The 9th column contains the following attributes, delimited by semicolons ";":

 NameDescription